Identifying malaria phenotype papers with GPT-3

 These are papers with clear flags of relating to malaria in medicine, rather than molecular biology.

-In general the model seems to be doing a decent job, and the abstract model is
+In general this title model seems to be doing a decent job, and the abstract model adds significant confirmation, as well as identifying the species involved.

 I now run this model over the latest PubMed results each day, and the results are at papers.phenoplasm.org